hindutva/hindutva.github.io/main/books/vivekAnanda/volume_8/lectures_and_discourses/discourses_on_jnana-yoga/800_jnana-yoga_vi.md

 reach the whole ocean of life.
 Only by so transcending the world of sense, can he reach his true Self and realise what he really is.

-Jnâna is never sense-knowledge.
+Jnāna is never sense-knowledge.
 We cannot *know* Brahman, but we *are* Brahman, the whole of It, not a piece.
 The unextended can never be divided.
 The apparent variety is but the reflection seen in time and space, as we see the sun reflected in a million dewdrops, though we know